remedyhealth/contentpull/tutorials/Intro.md

-This module is meant to be interfaced in some was as a replacement for your **Data Access Layer (DAL)**.
+This module is meant to be interfaced in some way as a replacement for your **Data Access Layer (DAL)**.

 ### Quick Start